You’ve planned your holiday feast.

 - If your guest arrives with an attendant, address each person as an individual.
 Talk directly to the person in the wheelchair about his or her health, comfort, needs and other personal issues.

 - Talk to people at their physical level.
 Imagine looking up for 15 or 20 minutes while talking with a taller person.
 After a while, the conversation becomes a real pain in the neck.
-Face-to-face discussions on the same level are ususally more comfortable for everyone.
+Face-to-face discussions on the same level are usually more comfortable for everyone.

 - Ask if your guest would like help before rushing to his or her aid.
 Wanting to help proves your heart is in the right place, but often a person who uses a wheelchair prefers to do as much as possible independently.
 Always ask before assisting.